 Example: 1 hex = 0001 binary = 31 ASCII (American Standard Code for Information Interchange)

 What everybody ought to know about PLC numbering system.
 This post will discuss the ASCII table.

 This instruction will take the 16 bits of the source word to a column of bits in a 16 word range of the destination.
 The bits in the destination are specified with the bit number.

 Note: The opposite of this instruction is the Column to Line.
 LINE(063)

-Gray code is used because only one bit changes at a time.
-This is ideal for PLC inputs such as encoders, because if the power is removed and started again you can tell exactly where you left off.
+Gray code is used because of only one-bit changes at a time.
+This is ideal for PLC inputs such as encoders because if the power is removed and started again you can tell exactly where you left off.
 See the following post on Gray Code for a complete explanation of this coding idea.